F5Networks/f5-appsvcs-extension/docs/declarations/non-http-services.rst

    Support for stateless UDP virtual servers is available in BIG-IP AS3 3.40 and later.

 In this example, we show how you can create a stateless UDP virtual server with an AS3 declaration.
-Using a stateless UDP virtual server can save BIG-IP resources and improve performance when you don't need to use the advanced properties of a UDP virtual server and want simple load balancing.
+Using a stateless UDP virtual server can save BIG-IP resources and improve performance when you don't need to use the advanced properties of a UDP virtual server.
 For more information on stateless virtual servers, see |stateless| on AskF5.

 **IMPORTANT** |br|
 For a stateless UDP virtual server, you need do the following: